What Is Human Trafficking?

 “‘Trafficking in persons’ shall mean the recruitment, transportation, transfer, harbouring or receipt of persons, by means of the threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.
 Exploitation shall include, at a minimum, the exploitation of the prostitution of others or other forms of sexual exploitation, forced labour or services, slavery or practices similar to slavery, servitude or the removal of organs.”2000

 The U.S. Department of Justice (DOJ), in “Fight Trafficking in Persons” on its website (accessed Apr.
 19, 2007) stated:

 “What is trafficking in persons?

 Trafficking in persons — also known as ‘human trafficking’ — is a form of modern-day slavery.
 Traffickers often prey on individuals who are poor, frequently unemployed or underemployed, and who may lack access to social safety nets, predominantly women and children in certain countries.
 Victims are often lured with false promises of good jobs and better lives, and then forced to work under brutal and inhuman conditions.”Apr.
-19, 2007 - US Department of Justice (DOJ)
+19, 2007

 The U.S. Department of State’s Office to Monitor and Combat Trafficking in Persons in an article entitled “Facts About Human Trafficking” on its website (accessed Dec.
 7, 2005) stated: